 - Get legal advice whenever indicated—it is worth every penny.

 - Many people do not realize that they are still “on the hook” for the mortgage payment in the event of a breakup.
 That’s just the way it works.
 If you are on the mortgage, you are still obligated for those payments, even if you are no longer living there or even if the house was awarded to the other person in court.
 (See “get legal advice” above.)

 - Get counseling if you are really struggling.
 If you can get the emotions straightened out, the rest of it is relatively easy!

 - If you are mired in a contentious breakup, know that people often use the home sale as a way to “mess with you” or “get even.”

 - Don’t be the difficult one when it comes to getting the house sold.
 Why prolong your own misery?
 Trying to get back at someone is just not worth it.
 Set your sights on your next opportunity.

 - If the other party is being difficult, don’t “bite.”
 If possible, get that person to focus on how much easier things will be when the sale is finished and you can all move on to the next adventure in life.

 I’m here to help!
 Also, I don’t charge extra fees like a “fixed commission” or “administrative fee.”
-Most agents do charge those fees.
+Most agents do charge those fees, which just adds to your stress because of the extra expense.
 Learn more about selling a home.

 ©Deb Staley 2017-2020